GJM strike to thwart ABGL meeting at Sukhiapokhri

 3 Days vehicle strike in the state

 IE, KOLKATA: Private operators have called a three-day transport strike across the state from August 10-12 after their demand to hike bus and taxi fares was rejected by the government.
 The operators have sought the chief minister’s intervention to work out an amicable solution.
+But with the government refusing to budge on Thursday, Kolkatans seem to be staring at what has now become almost a monthly routine — flash strike calls with no regard for their crippling effect on the city and the largescale inconvenience they cause to its residents.

 State transport minister Ranjit Kundu said there was no way the government would buckle under the pressure tactics from transport operators.
 "What can I say?
 They met me on Wednesday and called a strike on Thursday.
 But we are not going to change our stand," Kundu said.